Yusufhaji/presentation/presentation.md

 Growth empirics:  Derive the regression equation
 --------------------------------------------------------------
 * The Solow model takes the rates of savings, population growth and technological progress as exogenous
-* A Cobb-Douglas production function is assumed , so production at time t is given by;
+* A Cobb-Douglas production function is assumed , so production at time t is given by:

 $Y(t) = K(t)^α (A(t)L(t))^{1-α}  ,0<α<1$